felixb/portal-timer/README.md

 Portal Timer
 =============================================================

-Portal Timer is a very simple Android app sitting in your notification tray and times your ingress portal hack cool down periods.
+Portal Timer is a very simple Android app.
+It sits in your notification tray and times your ingress portal hack cool down periods.
+For example, as of this writing, you can only hack a portal once every five minutes.
+This app keeps track of how long of a cool-down time still remains.

 Get the app
 -------------------------------------------------------------